 529 to Roth IRA Rollover 2026 — SECURE 2.0 Complete Guide

 Short answer: SECURE 2.0 added 529-to-Roth rollover starting 2024. $35,000 lifetime cap per beneficiary.
-529 must be 15+ years old, no contributions in last 5 years, beneficiary needs earned income equal to rollover.
-Annual Roth limit applies ($7,000 in 2026).
-NO MAGI income phase-out — major win for high-earner beneficiaries normally locked out of direct Roth.
-State tax recapture varies (NY/IL/IN/PA/OH possible; CA/FL/TX/WA neutral).
+The 529 must be 15+ years old, contributions and earnings from the latest 5-year lookback are excluded, and the beneficiary needs earned income equal to the rollover.
+The 2026 annual Roth IRA limit is $7,500 ($8,600 if age 50+).
+No MAGI phase-out applies to the rollover path, but state recapture varies (NY/IL/IN/PA/OH possible; CA/FL/TX/WA neutral).

 Eligibility rules — 7 requirements